Simple Communication: Proof of Proposition

-Therefore, the sequence $(\alpha^{1,n},\alpha^{2,n})$ is bounded and admits a convergent subsequence.
-By continuity, it implies that a maximum exists.
+Therefore, the sequence $(a^{I,n},a^{II,n})$ is bounded and admits a convergent subsequence.
+By continuity, a maximum then exists.

-Now note that the maximization problem (\ref{eq:2signals}) gives the Perfect Bayesian Equilibrium strategies of the common interest game where the sender chooses a strategy $\mu:\Theta\rightarrow \{1,2\}$ and the receiver chooses $(\alpha^1,\alpha^2)\in \reals^2\times\reals^2$ to maximize The outcome of this maximization problem does not have $\alpha^1=\alpha^2=\E[\theta]$ as any arbitrary partition of $\Theta$ and the best-reply to it would give strictly higher payoffs.
+To conclude the proof, note that the maximization problem (\ref{eq:2signals}) gives the Perfect Bayesian Equilibrium strategies of the common-interest game where the sender chooses a strategy $\mu:\Theta\rightarrow \{1,2\}$ and the receiver chooses $(a^{I},a^{II})\in \reals^2\times\reals^2$ to maximize The receiver's beliefs are set according to Bayes' rule on path and any off path message is assigned a belief associated to an on path message. \end{proof}

+\Cref{prop:existence} is a corollary of \Cref{lem:2pbe}. \begin{proof}[Proof of \Cref{prop:existence}] Note first that $a^I=a^{II}=\E[\theta]$ is not a solution of the maximization problem (\ref{eq:max_existence}), as any arbitrary partition of $\Theta$ and the best-reply to it would give strictly higher payoffs.
 This means that the solution to (\ref{eq:max_existence}) is a non-constant $\mu$.
 Moreover, the strategy $\mu:\Theta\rightarrow\{1,2\}$ trivially satisfies the IVP.
-Therefore, a credible score exists.
+Therefore, an equilibrium score exists. \end{proof}